karolisdailidonis/DORM/README.md

 # DORM
-A lightweight PHP ORM framework with REST-API and no dependencies other than the native PHP extensions.
+A lightweight PHP ORM framework with API and no dependencies other than the native PHP extensions.
 In addition, it has a simple GUI for initializing models based on the tables in the database

 ***
 **<font color="red">Caution, the software is still in a very early stage.
 Is unstable and definitely has security vulnerabilities</font>**